Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 • Symptoms may include mouth sores that don’t heal, loose teeth, mouth pain, painful swallowing and white/reddish patches inside the mouth

-• The cells sustain damage over time
+• Cells sustain damage over time

 • Nearly 80% of cases occur in adults 55 and older